nhsconnect/FHIR-CDS/pages/explore/api_get_service_definition.md

 ## Creation of parameters ##
 Once the EMS has got the selected ServiceDefinition, the EMS users will input relevant data for the scenario which will create the initial parameters to be passed to the CDSS.
-The initial parameters will be the requestID and the patient.
+The initial parameters will be the requestId and the patient.

 ### Parameters ###